TobiasPSP/Modules.dynpar/README.md

 # Creating Dynamic Parameters (Easily)

+This is the home of the PowerShell module **dynpar** which allows you to easily create dynamic parameters.
+Below you learn what dynamic parameters are, and how to use **dynpar**.

+The latest module version can also be found in the *PowerShell Gallery*: https://www.powershellgallery.com/packages/dynpar/

 To understand advanced *dynamic* parameters, let's quickly rehearse the simple *static* parameters:

 ## Built-In Static Parameters Respond to Design Time Conditions